Dog News

 How To Stop Your Dog From Eating Grass

 There are ways to curb your dog’s attraction to eating grass.
 Dog owners can use the “leave it” method to persuade their dogs to leave grass and other undesirable items alone.
 Watch your dogs around house plants because some of them can be toxic to dogs.
 Do not use harmful chemicals on your grass and house plants.
 Feed your dogs frequent small meals starting with an early morning meal.
-Perhaps deterrent spray or implementing other products that could show your dog what is off-limits will work.
+Perhaps a deterrent spray or implementing other products that could show your dog what is off-limits will work.
 Ask your vet to recommend a well-balanced food that is appropriate for your dog’s age.
 Give your dog safe chew toys to play with while out in the yard to occupy them.

 Keeping your dog safe and happy is your number one priority as a dog owner.
 Try to give your canine friend a well-balanced diet to promote their optimal health.
 Be on the lookout for items around your home, such as plants that could harm your beloved pooch.